CodyAustinDavis/edw-best-practices/README.md

 <li> 3.
 Step 3 - Build and analyze summary analytics tables

 <li> 4.
+Step 4 - Create gold views

-Step 4 - Convert and old batch pipeline to a Streaming pipeline
+<li> 4.
+Step 5 - Convert and old batch pipeline to a Streaming pipeline

  This Git repo also provides some examples of more advacned use cases like using the Delta Change Data feed.